1. What can be considered "Library Research"?

 2. Who are the evaluators?

-The review committee is composed of eight librarians (both from the Undergraduate Library and a variety of subject librarians from across campus) will review the applications and select the winners in each of the two contest categories.
+The review committee is composed of a team of librarians from across the library.
+They will review the applications and select the winners in each of the two contest categories.

 3. May I submit multiple projects for the award?

 Yes, you may submit multiple projects, but only one of your projects could win an award per year.

 4. Is there any limit on the length of the research paper/project submitted for the award?

 There is no length requirement.
 However, the research paper or project should be substantial.

 5. Can UROP papers, posters, or projects be submitted?

 Yes!
 UROP students who are working on a research project (even if initiated by faculty) are welcome and encouraged to participate as long as the outcome of the student's research is an independent project or paper.